CitizenOneX/frame-msg-webbluetooth/example/EXAMPLES.md

 import { FrameMsg, StdLua, TxCaptureSettings, TxAutoExpSettings, RxPhoto, RxAutoExpResult, TxCode } from 'frame-msg';
 import frameApp from './lua/auto_exposure_frame_app.lua?raw';

+/**
-// Take a sequence of photos using the Frame camera with custom auto exposure settings and display it export async function run() {
+ * Demonstrates taking a sequence of photos using the Frame camera with custom auto exposure settings.
+ * This example showcases:
+ * - Setting initial auto exposure parameters using `TxAutoExpSettings`.
+ * - Receiving detailed auto exposure algorithm outputs via `RxAutoExpResult`.
+ * - Iteratively triggering single steps of the auto exposure algorithm on the Frame device.
+ * - Capturing photos after each step using `TxCaptureSettings` to request the image and `RxPhoto` to receive it.
+ * - Displaying the captured photos on a web page.
+ */
+export async function run() {
   const frame = new FrameMsg();